Flank/flank/junit_html_report/README.md

 =================

 # One time setup
-- Install Node (any version will do as long as it comes with NPM)
+- install Node (any version will do as long as it comes with NPM)
-- `npm` or `yarn` (if you have Yarn installed)
+- run `npm` or `yarn` (if you use Yarn)

 # To build a static HTML/CSS app
-`npm run build` or `yarn build` - This will transpile/bundle/minify a simple JS app and inline it into an HTML file.
+- run `npm run build` or `yarn build` - this will transpile/bundle/minify a simple JS app and inline it into an HTML file.

-# To inject data into the app
-`npm run inject` or `yarn inject` - This will replace `<!-- DATA -->` with POJO containing actual data

 # To spin up a dev server
-`npm run start` or `yarn start` - This should serve the app and reload when source files change.
+- run `npm run start` or `yarn start` - this should serve the app and reload when source files change.